Ascites usually occurs when the liver stops working properly, leading to a build up of fluid in the abdominal area.

 Symptoms of ascites can appear either slowly or suddenly, depending on the cause of the fluid buildup.

-Symptoms don’t always signal an emergency, but you should talk to your doctor if you experience the following:
+They don’t always signal an emergency, but you should talk with your doctor if you experience the following symptoms:

 - a distended, or swollen, abdomen